nixworks/public/news/2011/07/2/README.md

 ##### ExxonMobil Corporation
 ### [ExxonMobil workers attempt to contain an oil spill on the Yellowstone River in the US state of Montana. ](/news/2011/07/2/exxonmobil-workers-attempt-to-contain-an-oil-spill-on-the-yellowstone-river-in-the-us-state-of-montana.md)
-_Context: Yellowstone River, Montana, oil spill, ExxonMobil Corporation_
+_Context: Montana, Yellowstone River, ExxonMobil Corporation, oil spill_

 ##### Hong Kong
 ### [228 people are arrested during a large demonstration in Hong Kong amid frustration with government policies and rising property prices. ](/news/2011/07/2/228-people-are-arrested-during-a-large-demonstration-in-hong-kong-amid-frustration-with-government-policies-and-rising-property-prices.md)